bkuhlmann/auther/README.md

 # Customization

+## Initializer

+The initializer (installed during setup) can be found here:

+    config/initializers/auther.rb

+The initializer comes installed with the following settings:

+    Rails.application.config.auther_settings = {
+      secret: "vuKrwD9XWoYuv@s99?tR(9VqryiL,KV{W7wFnejUa4QcVBP+D{2rD4JfuD(mXgA=$tNK4Pfn#NeGs3o3TZ3CqNc^Qb",
+      accounts: [
+        name: "admin",
+        encrypted_login: "N3JzR213WlBISDZsMjJQNkRXbEVmYVczbVdnMHRYVHRud29lOWRCekp6ST0tLWpFMkROekUvWDBkOHZ4ZngxZHV6clE9PQ==--cd863c39991fa4bb9a35de918aa16da54514e331",
+        encrypted_password: "cHhFSStjRm9KbEYwK3ZJVlF2MmpTTWVVZU5acEdlejZsZEhjWFJoQWxKND0tLTE3cmpXZVBQdW5VUW1jK0ZSSDdLUnc9PQ==--f51171174fa77055540420f205e0dd9d499cfeb6",
+        paths: ["/admin"]
+      ]
+    }

+The initializer can be customized as follows:

+* *title* - Optional.
+The HTML page title (as rendered within a browser tab).
+Default: "Authorization".
+* *label* - Optional.
+The page label (what would appear above the form).
+Default: "Authorization".
+* *secret* - Required.
+The secret passphrase used to encrypt/decrypt account credentials.
+* *accounts* - Required.
+The array of accounts with different or similar access to the application.
+    * *name* - Required.
+The account name.
+The name that uniquely identifies each account.
+    * *encrypted_login* - Required.
+The encrypted account login.
+For example, the above decrypts to: *test@test.com*.
+    * *encrypted_password* - Required.
+The encrypted account password.
+For example, the above decrypts to: *password*.
+    * *paths* - Required.
+The array of blacklisted paths for which only this account has access to.
+    * *authorized_url* - Optional.
+The URL to redirect to upon successful authorization.
+Authorized redirection works as follows (in the order defined):
+        0. The blacklisted path (if requested prior to authorization but now authorized).
+        0. The authorized URL (if defined and the blacklisted path wasn't requested).
+        0. The root path (if none of the above).
+    * *deauthorized_url* - Optional.
+The URL to redirect to upon successful deauthorization (i.e. logout).
+Deauthorized redirections works as follows (in the order defined):
+        0. The deauthorized URL (if defined).
+        0. The auth URL.
+* *auth_url* - Optional.
+The URL to redirect to when enforcing authentication.
+Default: “/login”.
+* *logger* - Optional.
+The logger used to log path/account authorization messages.
+Default: Auther::NullLogger.

+## Routes

+The routes can be customized as follows (installed, by default, via the install generator):

+    Rails.application.routes.draw do
+      mount Auther::Engine => "/auther"
+      get "/login", to: "auther/session#new", as: "login"
+      delete "/logout", to: "auther/session#destroy", as: "logout"
+    end

 ## Model

-The [Auther::Account](app/models/auther/account.rb) is a plain old Ruby object that uses ActiveRecord validations to aid in form/credential validation.
+The [Auther::Account](app/models/auther/account.rb) is a plain old Ruby object that uses ActiveModel validations to aid in attribute validation.
 This model could potentially be replaced with a database-backed object (would require controller customization)...but you might want to question if you have outgrown the use of this gem and need a different solution altogether if it comes to that.

+## Presenter

+The [Auther::Presenter::Account](app/presenters/auther/account.rb) is a plain old Ruby object that uses ActiveModel validations to aid in form validation.
+This presenter makes it easy to construct form data for input and validation.

-## Views
+## View

 The view can be customized by creating the following file within your Rails application (assumes that the default Auther::SessionController implementation is sufficient):

     app/views/auther/session/new.html

+The form uses `@account_presenter` instance variable which is an instance of the Auther::Presenter::Account presenter (as mentioned above).
 The form can be stylized by attaching new styles to the .authorization class (see [auther.scss](app/assets/stylesheets/auther/auther.scss) for details).

 ## Controller